schollz/find/android/README.md

-# Source code for making the appIcon
+# Source code for making the app

+You don't need to build this, you can [use ours](https://play.google.com/store/apps/details?id=com.hcp.find).

 ## Requirements